dvidelabs/flatcc/doc/binary-format.md

 A table is always aligned to `sizeof(uoffset_t)`, but may contain internal fields with larger alignment.
-That is, the table start or end is not affected by alignment requirements of field members unlike structs.
+That is, the table start or end are not affected by alignment requirements of field members, unlike structs.

-Strings are a special case of vectors, so the following also applies to strings.
+A string is a special case of a vector with the extra requirement that a 0 byte must follow the counted content, so the following also applies to strings.

 A vector starts with a `uoffset_t` field the gives the length in element